Akwa Ibom State University

-Akwa Ibom State University (AKSU) was conceived and funded by the Akwa Ibom State Government.
+Akwa Ibom State University (AKSU) was conceived and founded by the Akwa Ibom State Government.
 Unity of people with a passion to constantly seek knowledge that addresses practical issues of development in Nigeria.
 The university opened its doors to its pioneer students in the 2010/2011 academic year.

 The campus

 At conception, the university was to be located within Akwa Ibom State's Technology Triangle at the University Town.
-However, the administration of the Akwa Ibom State Government have changed the enabling law of the university into a multi-campus institution with the main campus at Ikot Akpaden, Mkpat Enin L.G.A and a second campus fondly known as Abak Campus situated at Obio Akpa, Oruk Anam L.G.A.
-The goals of the university have been modified by the administration of the State Government in order to transform the university into a conventional university whose focus is not just Technology and Applied Science but also Arts.
+However, the administration of the Akwa Ibom State Government has changed the enabling law of the university into a multi-campus institution with the main campus at Ikot Akpaden, Mkpat Enin L.G.A and a second campus fondly known as Abak Campus situated at Obio Akpa, Oruk Anam L.G.A.
+The goals of the university have been modified by the administration of the State Government to transform the university into a conventional university whose focus is not just Technology and Applied Science but also on Arts.
 In line with this transformation, the name of the institution has been changed from Akwa Ibom State University of Technology to Akwa Ibom State University.

-How it Began
+History

 On October 18, 2000, at Uyo, Akwa Ibom State, Nigeria, the Executive Governor of Akwa Ibom State at the time, Arc (Obong) Victor Attah inaugurated a committee for the establishment of Akwa Ibom State University of Technology.